DamOConnor/gias/labs/lab03/lab03.md

-# Lab 03 - Import the data
+# Lab 03 - Import to Lakehouse using Data Pipeline
 Import the data to a Lakehouse